kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Vercel pre-built solutions: https://vercel.com/templates
 - `create-t3-app` to start a full-stack, typesafe Next.js app *(The T3 Stack)*.
 It consists of Next.js, tRPC, Tailwind CSS, TypeScript, Prisma, and NextAuth.js: https://create.t3.gg

-Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce) (or a similar one [Course-platform](https://www.codewithantonio.com/projects/lms-platform)).
-It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
-Some packages used in the project:
+A typical full stack web application with Next.js, React, shadcn/ui, Prisma, and MySQL:
 - @clerk/nextjs: add authentication and user management to your Next.js application.
 - prisma and @prisma/client: an open-source ORM for Node.js and TypeScript.
 You can integrate Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.
 The fastest way to get started with Prisma is by following the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart).
 - zustand: one of many state management libraries for React.